EmileDqy/jupyter_airflow_monitoring/README.md

     task
 ```

 In this example, the DAG with the id `monitoring2` is scheduled to run hourly, starting from January 1, 2021.
-The `DagsListenerOperator` monitors the DAGs with the tags "example" and "example_ui", with corresponding severity levels of 1 and 3.
+The `DagsMonitoringOperator` monitors the DAGs with the tags "example" and "example_ui", with corresponding severity levels of 1 and 3.

 ## Python API